 - In a way that affects the enjoyment, or performance, of the services for other users

 - To transmit, publish, link to, make available or receive any material which is defamatory, offensive, abusive, obscene, indecent, racist, harmful, threatening or menacing

-- In a way which breaches a third party's copyright, design rights, patents, trade marks, moral rights, know-how, confidential information and any other intellectual property
+- In a way that breaches a third party's copyright, design rights, patents, trademarks, moral rights, know-how, confidential information and any other intellectual property

 You must not take any action which disrupts or adversely affects the services or the internet.
 Examples of behaviour we would consider to be inappropriate are:

 - To infringe by the use of any domain name, mailbox name or otherwise upon the rights of any other person in a trademark or name whether in statute or common law

 - To send an email or any other type of electronic message with the intention or result of affecting the performance or functionality of any computer facilities

 - To intentionally disrupt or adversely affect any other person or entity's access to or use of the Internet or any features which form part of the Internet

 - To transmit or cause to be transmitted any advertising, promotional or other materials that are unsolicited (commonly known as "spam")